Structure, Functionality, and Bioceramics - Design Principles for High Performance

 plt.show()

-# Calculate time to reach 95% conversion at each heating rate
+# Calculate the time to reach 95% conversion for each heating rate

 print("\nComparison of time to reach 95% conversion:")